BV-BRC/AMRMetadataReview_2021/README.md

 - amr.mic.filt.tab : This is the file used to train the MIC model.
 It is filtered down to just contain all species-antibiotic combinations that have more than 450 samples.
 It contains 3 columns: [genome_id, antibiotic:MIC, MIC_value].
 - amr.sir.filt.tab : This is the file used to train the SIR model.
 It is filtered down to contain all species-antibiotic combinations that have more than 50 samples in S and R.  The file contains 3 columns: [genome_id, antibiotic:breakpoint_def, SIR].

+# Models Directory

+This directory contains 2 folders, each with a similar structure:
+- model_mic_d16 : MIC model
+- model_sir_d16 : SIR model

+Each model directory structure consists of the following:
+- all : this directory contains the individual folds that were trained.
+For this paper, the first 5 folds of a 10-fold CV were trained.
+Additionally, it contains the labels and predictions for each fold and training history for each fold.
+Additionally, statistical tabular files exist in here as well.
+- model.attrOrder : order of features for the feature vector
+- model.genomes.list : list of genome IDs used to train the model
+- model.labels.map : mapping of labels to numeric value (used for non-AMR models)
+- model.params : parameter hash used to train the model
+- model.stats.* : sets of files generated to compute stats by species
+- temp.txt : temporary output used during debugging
+- weights.list : list of weights in order that were used

+Note that the randomization seed isn't set in GenomicModelCreator, so the model outputs will not match the output of shown here 100%, they should be within the confidence intervals though for the statistic files in the *all* directories.